unforswearing/dued/help.md

 - Correct the known issues.
 - Add error checking/parsing to handle script failures.
 - Add photos to the documentation (for clarity)
-- [let me know](https://github.com/unforswearing/dued/issues) if you have any feature requests.
+- [Let me know](https://github.com/unforswearing/dued/issues) if you have any feature requests.